 Launch integrated campaigns that span multiple channels.

-For example, if you're promoting a new product, create content around it, share it on social media, send targeted emails, and run PPC ads to aim for a broader reach.
+For example, if you're promoting a new product, create content around it, share it on social media, send targeted emails, and run PPC ads to expand your reach.

-Research the best keywords for SEO purposes and use them strategically in your content.
+Research the best keywords for SEO and use them strategically in your content.

 9. Personalize experiences

 Customers value a personalized approach.
-So use data-driven insights to tailor your messages to suit individual customer preferences.
+So use data-driven insights to tailor your messages to each customer's preferences.

 10. Adapt and evolve